Comparisons11 min read

 Is Figma better than Adobe for UI/UX design in 2026?

-Yes, for UI/UX specifically, Figma is the better choice.
-Its real-time collaboration, component systems, auto-layout, and developer handoff tools are purpose-built for product design workflows.
-Adobe discontinued Adobe XD in 2023 and hasn't released a comparable replacement.
+Yes, for UI/UX work specifically, Figma is the better choice.
+Real-time collaboration, component systems, auto-layout, and developer handoff are all built around product design workflows.
+Adobe discontinued Adobe XD back in 2023 and hasn't released a direct replacement.

 Can Figma replace Adobe Creative Cloud entirely?

-For most product designers — yes, mostly.
-Figma covers UI design, prototyping, whiteboards, and basic asset creation well.
-But if you need to edit photos, create detailed illustrations, produce video content, or design for print, you'll still need Adobe tools.
+For most product designers, pretty much yeah.
+Figma covers UI design, prototyping, whiteboards, and basic asset creation really well.
+But if you're editing photos, creating detailed illustrations, making video content, or designing for print, you'll still need Adobe.

 Is Adobe Creative Cloud worth the price in 2026?

-It depends on how many apps you actively use.
-If you're regularly using 3+ apps (say, Photoshop, Illustrator, and Premiere), the All Apps plan makes financial sense.
-If you only need Photoshop, a single-app subscription is more practical.
+It depends on how many apps you actually use regularly.
+If you're using 3+ apps (say Photoshop, Illustrator, and Premiere), the All Apps plan makes financial sense.
+If you only need one app, a single-app subscription is smarter.

 Does Figma work offline?

-Figma's desktop app allows some offline functionality — you can view and edit files you've previously opened — but it's primarily a cloud-based tool.
-Adobe's desktop apps are fully offline-capable, which is important for professionals working without reliable internet.
+Figma's desktop app gives you some offline access for files you've already opened, but it's really a cloud-first tool.
+Adobe's desktop apps work fully offline, which matters if you're working without reliable internet.

 What happened to Adobe XD?
 Is there an Adobe alternative to Figma?

-Adobe XD was officially discontinued in January 2024.
-Adobe has not released a direct replacement.
-This effectively cemented Figma's dominance in the UI/UX design space.
-Adobe Creative Cloud users who need prototyping and UI design capabilities are largely being directed to Figma or other third-party tools like Sketch (Sketch) or Penpot.
+Adobe XD got discontinued in January 2024, and Adobe never released a direct replacement.
+That basically cemented Figma's lead in the UI/UX space.
+Adobe users who need prototyping and UI design are largely being pointed toward Figma or alternatives like Sketch (Sketch) or Penpot.

 Is Figma safe for enterprise use?

 Yes.
-Figma's Enterprise plan includes SAML 2.0 SSO, advanced access controls, audit logs, data residency options, and dedicated support.
-It meets the security requirements of most large organizations, though heavily regulated industries should review Figma's compliance documentation for their specific requirements.
+The Enterprise plan includes SAML 2.0 SSO, advanced access controls, audit logs, data residency options, and dedicated support.
+It meets the security needs of most large organizations, but heavily regulated industries should review Figma's compliance docs for their specific requirements.

 Tags